 Short, medium and long-term water body co-use proposals are recommended for the KTTS and part of KTAC.
 For example, to promote water body co-use between vessels and water recreational activities in the KTTS during non-typhoon days, the passageway along the Kwun Tong Promenade has been widened from 50 m to 100 m to release more space for water recreational activities.
 In the long run, with the completion of KTAA and the Kai Tak Tourism Node, more entertainment and tourism-related uses would be provided to promote the vibrancy and attractiveness of the waterfront.

-The Study has been largely completed, and the study recommendations will be incorporated into the relevant Outline Zoning Plans in due course.
+The Study has basically been completed, and the study recommendations will be incorporated into the relevant Outline Zoning Plans in due course.